 - 1. Student must have been separated from the University for minimum of sixty (60) consecutive months. - 2.
 Academic New Start option must be requested within the second semester of readmission after a minimum of twelve (12) semester hours have been completed with a minimum cumulative grade point average of 2.0. - 3.
 All academic credit hours and grades earned during previous enrollment at Jackson State will remain on the student's transcript but will not be counted toward degree requirements. - 4.
 Students are required to follow the current curriculum at the time or re-admission. - 5.
-Student Responsibilities: - a.
-Obtain an official notification of re-admission from Undergraduate Admissions. - b.
-Where appropriate, verify financial aid status in Financial Aid. - c.
-Obtain an application for Academic New Start from the Office of the Registrar and Records. - d.
-Develop a program of study in consultation with an advisor in your major department. - e.
-Complete the application for Academic New Start. - f.
+Student Responsibilities: - h.
+Obtain an official notification of re-admission from Undergraduate Admissions. - i.
+Where appropriate, verify financial aid status in Financial Aid. - j.
+Obtain an application for Academic New Start from the Office of the Registrar and Records. - k.
+Develop a program of study in consultation with an advisor in your major department. - I. Complete the application for Academic New Start. - m.
 Obtain signature of department chair in major area, major academic advisor, and the college dean.
-The inclusion of signatures from the chair, advisor, and dean
+The inclusion of signatures from the chair, advisor, and dean indicates approval of student being granted the "Academic New Start."